 - Explaining Your Kidney Test Results: A Tear-off Pad for Clinical Use (also available in Spanish, Chinese, Vietnamese, and French)

-- Tip sheets on protein, sodium, phosphorus, and potassium management and label reading (also available in Spanish) and an overview guide, Eating Right for Kidney Health (also available in Spanish and French).
+- Tip sheets on protein, sodium, phosphorus, and potassium management (also available in Spanish) and an overview guide, Eating Right for Kidney Health (also available in Spanish and French).

 Professional Education & Outreach

-This section describes education and outreach to health professionals of the Federal government related to chronic kidney disease.
+This section describes NIDDK education and outreach to health professionals related to chronic kidney disease (CKD).

-- Nephrology (PDF, 745.24 KB) and Dietary Counseling (Medical Nutrition Therapy) (PDF, 451.07 KB) referral forms for primary care providers to share patient data with consulting nephrologists and registered dietitians, respectively
+- Nephrology (PDF, 745.24 KB) and CKD Diet Counseling (Medical Nutrition Therapy) (PDF, 451.07 KB) referral forms for primary care providers to share patient data with consulting nephrologists and registered dietitians, respectively

 - Quick Reference on UACR/GFR fact sheet